City Baking Guide

 Common Colorado Springs Baking Mistakes

-• Leaving sugar and leavening unchanged in cakes that already rise aggressively at high altitude.
+• Leaving sugar and leavening untouched in cakes that already rise aggressively above 6,000 feet.

 Colorado Springs High Altitude Baking Calculator